MoniPar/reclaimed-treasures/README.md

 **Icons**

 [Font Awesome](https://fontawesome.com) icons are used throughout the site.
 The Social Media icons on the Footer and the Contact page are interactive links and have an aria-label which gives the relevant information to screen readers.
 The icons on the product cards also have an aria-label as well as a tooltip explaining what the icon is meant to convey.
-Other icons on the site are used for decorative purposes only and so they are set up so that they are not read by screen readers.
+Other icons on the site are used for decorative purposes only and are set not to be read by screen readers.

 [Back to Top](#table-of-contents)
 _____